Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-There are a variety of concerns to be able to examine during a house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-The most common are:
+There are many concerns to look over during a house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a few examples:

 • Does the water flow properly and is there the draught is stopped?

-The repercussions of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be significant for property owners and landlords.
-For professional advice get in touch today to schedule your rental properties home evaluation.
+The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can have a significant impact for property owners and landlords.
+For specialist advice get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties